 Kurinjimala Sanctuary is the home to many rare species of flora and fauna.
 It covers areas of Idukki district as well as Vattavada and Kottakamboor villages in Devakulam Taluk.
-Moreover, it preserves the Neelakurinji plant in an area of around 32 km2, which is an endangered species.
+Moreover, it preserves the Neelakurinji plant in an area of around 32 sq km, which is an endangered species.

-The Chinnar Wildlife Sanctuary lies to near the Kurinjimala Sanctuary and Indira Gandhi Wildlife Sanctuary.
+The Chinnar Wildlife Sanctuary lies near the Kurinjimala Sanctuary and Indira Gandhi Wildlife Sanctuary.
 The other National parks near the sanctuary include Eravikulam National Park, Pampadum Shola National Park and Anamudi Shola National Park.
 The upcoming Palani Hills National Park will be in the east direction.